ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Stop wasting time defending your problems and work on addressing them instead. — Celestine Chua
+> **Citacao:** Success is achieved and maintained by those who try and keep trying.  — W. Clement Stone

 fim do arquivo